An Israeli male circumcision product has not been put on hold, says the South African health department.

 PrePex consists of an elastic band that compresses the foreskin, restricting blood supply until the foreskin dries and can be cut off after a week of the device being administered, without stitches, bleeding or anaesthetic.

-Endorsed by WHO Trade union Cosatu has called for a boycott of Israeli products and has voiced its objection to PrePex because of its Israeli origins.
+Trade union Cosatu has called for a boycott of Israeli products and has voiced its objection to PrePex because of its Israeli origins.

 But Loykissoonlal says research results, and not politics, will determine the department’s decision on whether or not to introduce the device.
 PrePex was the first non-surgical male circumcision device to be endorsed or ‘prequalified’ by the World Health Organisation (WHO) in May 2013.